TGOlson/patchwork/README.md

 * ```<!DOCTYPE html>``` needs to be declared or patch sizing refresh might be off.

 * Using the CSS ```border``` property adds to the width of elements and will break the patch structure.
 Use ```outline``` instead - like [this](http://tgolson.com/patchwork/examples/outline.html)

+* Sometimes the patches will line up like columns, diminishing the graphical impact.
+Just know it's always a possibility when using a dynamic framework.

 ## Todo / Known Issues